Germany–Spain relations: Wars with France and the Ottomans (1521-1556)

 At European level, the fighting between France and the Habsburgs was of great importance.
 For the Emperor it was dangerous, as the Pope and Venice tended increasingly to the side of France.
 In 1525 Charles' troops captured Francis I in the Battle of Pavia (1525).
 But Karl joined the proposals for a moderate peace.
 This led to the signing of the Treaty of Madrid in 1526, in which France relinquished its claims in northern Italy, Karl hoped to be able to persuade Franz to fight together against the Ottomans and against the Lutherans.
 But after Franz was released, he revoked the contract.
 He managed to win with the Holy League of Cognac from the Pope, Venice, Florence and finally even Milan allies.

 Division of the Habsburg Empire, Philip II (1556-1598)

-When Charles V put down the government in 1556, Spain lost the Austrian possessions of the House of Habsburg and the imperial crown, but retained the Netherlands, the Franche-Comté, the Duchy of Milan, and the kingdoms.
-Naples, Sicily and Sardinia.
+When Charles V put down the government in 1556, Spain lost the Austrian possessions of the House of Habsburg and the imperial crown, but retained the Netherlands, the Franche-Comté, the Duchy of Milan, and the kingdoms of Naples, Sicily, and Sardinia.

 In 1570 his son and successor, Philip II, married Anna of Austria (1549-1580), the mother of the heir apparent Philip.